ogsensei/Kubernetes-test/README.md

 # Kubernetes-test
-This is for pod security admission
+This is for Pod Security Standards